The Not-so-Boring Volcanic Field

 Put that yawn away!
 The Boring Volcanic Field is far more exciting than it sounds!
 Where and what is this Boring Volcanic Field, and who gave it such an unexciting name?
 Buckle up – let’s go investigate!

 Heading eastbound out of Portland, your eyes will either be fixed on traffic or on magnificent Mount Hood.
 Standing at 11,250’ above sea level, the stratovolcano certainly dominates the landscape.
 If you’re kicking back in the passenger seat, you’ll notice the enormous hills that just out of the landscape like molehills.

 As you turn up Highway 26 toward Mount Hood, you’ll soon find yourself driving through the tiny town of Boring, Oregon.

 My brother and I were no strangers to road trips growing up.
 Driving through Boring offered us the perfect opportunity for a blast from the past and we erupted into shouts of, “This is the most Boring town ever,” “Are we there yet?” and “I’m not touching you!”
 We punched each other in the arm and then stuck out heads out of the Jeep’s windows to study the area.

 12 miles outside of Portland, the town of Boring is nestled between hundreds of hills.
-Houses and thick forests curl up the sides of these mini-mountains and are tucked between their bases.
+Houses and thick forests curl up the sides of these mini-mountains and are tucked between them.
 Most of these conical hills rise 650’ – 1,000’ feet in height.
 The tallest hill in the area is Larch Mountain, 20 miles east and sitting at 4,055’.
 What do all these hills have in common?
 Each one of them is a volcano!

 Copyright © 2019 Volcano Hopper.
 All rights reserved.